 Things to consider when considering buying a Flatastic puppy:

 The welfare of the dogs from our kennel is our main concern.
 Matching the characters and ambition between new owners and puppy’s is extremely important and we take this task seriously, using the 7 week puppy test and our observations throughout the nursing period to make a match.
 This will be done at our discretion exclusively, however we will spend a great deal of time to gain knowledge from you on who you are and what you wish for in a dog beforehand.
-Your honesty is a requirement.
-We keep a waiting list for buyers that we consider to be a good match for our breeding material.
+Your honesty is therefore a requirement.
+We keep a waiting list for buyers in order to familiarize in time.

-We breed according to the (health) rules of the FRC and WFRG (both are Dutch flatcoated retriever clubs registered under Dutch Kennel club Raad van Beheer and FCI).
+We breed according to the rules and guidelines of the FRC (FCI registered).
+FRC is the largest breed club in the Netherlands and in my opinion the only Dutch breed club with breeding guidelines that has proper breed preserving guidelines- extending beyond d individual breeder’s individual interest.
 Our dogs are extensively health tested and exterior certified.
-They are actively used in hunting in the Netherlands and Belgium and are tested in Dutch gun dog trials.
+They are actively used in hunting in the Netherlands and Belgium and are tested in Dutch gun dog trials on cold game and dummies.

-Puppies are monitored on health, dewormed and only vaccinated after blood samples proven low in antibodies, saving a toxic burden.
+Puppies are monitored on health, dewormed and only vaccinated after (blood) samples proven low in antibodies, saving a toxic burden.
 They will move to their new forever homes health checked, chipped and pre-habituated on harnas wearing.
-We provide information on taking care of your puppy according to scientific based modern canine standards and we do not wish to sell puppies that will be put in old fashioned, aversive training methods – we do feel strongly about this subject.
+We provide information on taking care of your puppy according to scientific based modern canine standards and we do not wish to sell puppies to handler maintaining old fashioned, aversive training methods – we do feel strongly that it is a birth right for a dog to be met with a friendly mindset explaining the expectations well before setting boundaries and not the other way around.

 Love for the Flatcoated Retriever